dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/3-Negative and Positive Frequencies.md

 # 😊 Example: Positive and Negative Word Frequencies

+Imagine a small corpus of four tweets:

+- Two belong to the positive class
+- Two belong to the negative class

+From these tweets, you build a vocabulary of all unique words.
+Then, you count how many times each word appears in positive versus negative tweets.

+For example:'

+- The word “happy” appears twice in positive tweets → Positive Frequency = 2
+- The word “am” appears three times in negative tweets → Negative Frequency = 3

+These counts are stored in a dictionary structure, mapping each word and class to its frequency.

+In practice, you end up with something like:

 So let’s take a look at how you can do that.
 It is helpful to first imagine how these two classes would look.

 <p align="center">